louisbarclay/nudge/README.md

 - 🌼 Add Whitelist sites that you don't ever want to nudge
 - ✂️ Remove Facebook's notifications
 - ☁️ Change the colour of Facebook's top bar from blue to grey

+Want to make changes to the GitHub repository?
+Read how [here](https://github.com/lgwb89/nudge/blob/master/instructions.md).